Sheung Wan station

-The station was originally planned in 1970 as Western Market but its construction was discontinued after further planning for the new lines.
+The station was originally planned in 1970 as WM but its construction was discontinued after further planning for the new lines.
 Upon the construction of the Island line, the station was finally constructed and opened on 23 May 1986.
 From its opening until the line's extension to Kennedy Town in 2014, Sheung Wan was the westbound terminus of the Island line.

 History

 The station was originally proposed under the name Western Market in the 1967 Hong Kong Mass Transport Study, and was to be the southbound terminus of Kwun Tong line as well as its interchange with the Island line.
 Due to economic and contractual difficulties, the Hong Kong Government decided not to proceed with the construction of the full system, and the Island line was put on hold.